 - Focal Spirit Classic – I mainly use this at home due to its hefty construction and long cable.
 I like using it for watching YouTube videos and movies (which I don’t do that much).
 That doesn’t mean it’s not good for music listening.
 Just like the HP50, this headphone also suits multiple genres but without losing the clarity at all.
 My biggest issue with this is perhaps comfort which lags behind the three headphones mentioned above.

-- Hifiman RE400 – This is a very competent IEM and one that is sweet-sounding without losing great detail, punch and sparkle.
-I’d say I use this as much as my ER4s and the only edge the latter has is noise isolation which is what I need for commute.
-Also this earphone is my go-to sleeping headphone due to its superior comfort.
+- Hifiman RE400 – This is a very competent IEM and one that is sweet-sounding without losing great detail, punch, and sparkle.
+I’d say I use this as much as my ER4s and the only edge the latter has is noise isolation which is what I need for the commute.
+Also, this earphone is my go-to sleeping headphone due to its superior comfort.

-- Other IEMS – I also have two other from Etymotics, the HF5 and the ER6 which I sometimes use, and I also have Vsonic VC02 and a Meze IEM.
+- Other IEMS – I also have two others from Etymotics, the HF5 and the ER6 which I sometimes use, and I also have Vsonic VC02 and a Meze 122 IEM.
 They don’t sound bad, but I just don’t get to use them at all anymore these days.